sanderslab/magellanmapper/README.md

 - If not already installed: [Miniconda](https://conda.io/miniconda.html), a light version of the Anaconda package and environment manager for Python
 - A `clr3` Conda environment with Python 3
 - Scipy, Numpy, Matplotlib stack
-- Mayavi and TraitsUI stack for GUI and 3D visualization (optional, use the `-l` ("L") to create a lightweight environment without the Mayavi stack)
+- Mayavi/TraitsUI/Qt stack for GUI and 3D visualization (optional, use the `-l` ("L") flag to create a lightweight environment without this stack)
 - Scikit-image for image processing
 - Pandas for stats
 - SimpleITK or [SimpleElastix](https://github.com/SuperElastix/SimpleElastix), a fork with Elastix integrated (see below)
-- Python-Bioformats and Python-Javabridge for importing images from propriety formast such as `.czi` (optional, ok if install fails)
+- Python-Bioformats/Javabridge for importing images from propriety formast such as `.czi` (optional, requires Java SDK and C compiler, ok if install fails)

 ### Venv